-The following conditions are indicative of satisfactory controls over cash disbursements.

-- 1. Duties are adequately separated; different persons prepare checks, sign checks, reconcile bank accounts, and have access to cash receipts. - 2.
-All disbursements are properly supported by evidence of receipt and approval of the related goods and services. - 3.
-Blank checks are not signed. - 4.
-Unissued checks are kept in a secure area. - 5.
-Bank accounts are reconciled monthly. - 6.
-Bank accounts and check signers are authorized by the board of directors or trustees. - 7.
-Petty cash vouchers are required for each fund disbursement. - 8.
-The petty cash fund is kept on an imprest basis. - 1.
-Are checks controlled and accounted for with safeguards over unused, returned, and voided checks? - 2.
-Is the drawing of checks to cash or bearer prohibited? - 3.
-Do supporting documents, such as invoices, purchase orders, and receiving reports, accompany checks for the check signers' review? - 4.
-Are vouchers and supporting documents appropriately cancelled (stamped or perforated) to prevent duplicate payments?
+4. Are extensions on invoices and applicable freight charges YES NO N/A ٦. checked by accounts payable personnel?
+5. Is the program to be charged entered on the invoice and checked against the purchase order and approved budget?
+6. Is there an auditor of disbursements who reviews each voucher to see that proper procedures have been followed?
+7. Are checks adequately cross referenced to vouchers?
+8. Are there individuals responsible for accounts payable other than those responsible for cash receipts?
+9. Are accrual accounts kept for items which are not invoiced or paid on a regular basis?
+10. Are unpaid vouchers totaled and compared with the general ledger on a monthly basis?
+CASH [DISBURSEMENTS The foll owing conditions are indicative of satisfactory controls over cash d lisburseme ents.
+1. Duties are adequately separated; different persons prepare checkbank accounts, and have access to cash receipts. cks, sign c hecks, re concile 2.
+All disbursements are properly supported by evidence of receipt goods and services. and appro oval of the e related 3.
+Blank checks are not signed.
+4. Unissued checks are kept in a secure area.
+5. Bank accounts are reconciled monthly.
+6. Bank accounts and check signers are authorized by the board of f directors or trustee es.
+7. Petty cash vouchers are required for each fund disbursement.
+8. The petty cash fund is kept on an imprest basis.
+YES NO N/A 1.
+Are checks controlled and accounted for with safeguards over unused, returned, and voided checks?
+2. Is the drawing of checks to cash or bearer prohibited?
+3. Do supporting documents, such as invoices, purchase orders, and receiving reports, accompany checks for the check signers' review?
+4. Are vouchers and supporting documents appropriately cancelled (stamped or perforated) to prevent duplicate payments?

-- 5. If check signing plates are used, are they adequately controlled (i.e., maintained by a responsible official who reviews and accounts for prepared checks)? - 6.
-Are two signatures required on all checks or on checks over stated amounts? - 7.
-Are check signers responsible officials or employees of the organization? - 8.
-Is the person who prepares the check or initiates the voucher other than the person who mails the check? - 9.
-Are bank accounts reconciled monthly and are differences resolved? - 10.
-Concerning petty cash disbursements: - a.
-Is petty cash reimbursed by check and are disbursements reviewed at that time? - b.
-Is there a maximum amount, reasonable in the circumstances, for payments made in cash? - c.
-Are petty cash vouchers written in ink to prevent alteration? - d.
+YES NO N/A 5. cont eck signing plates are used, are they adequately rolled (i.e., maintained by a responsible official who ews and accounts for prepared checks)?
+6. two signatures required on all checks or on checks over ed amounts?
+7. check signers responsible officials or employees of the nization?
+8. e person who prepares the check or initiates the voucher r than the person who mails the check?
+9. pank accounts reconciled monthly and are differences lived?
+10. Cond cerning petty cash disbursements: a.
+Is petty cash reimbursed by check and are disbursements reviewed at that time? b.
+Is there a maximum amount, reasonable in the circumstances, for payments made in cash?
+C. Are petty cash vouchers written in ink to prevent alteration? d.
 Are petty cash vouchers canceled upon reimbursement of the fund to prevent their reuse?